centreon/centreon-documentation/versioned_docs/version-23.04/connect/saml.md

 - **Contact template**: select a [contact template](../monitoring/basic-objects/contacts-templates.md) that will be applied to newly imported users.
 This allows in particular to manage the default configuration of the [notifications](../alerts-notifications/notif-configuration.md).
-- **Email attribute path**: defines which of the variables returned by the Identity Provider must be used to get the user's email address.
+- **Email attribute path**: defines which of the variables returned by the identity provider must be used to get the user's email address.
 - **Fullname attribute path**: defines which of the variables returned he Identity Provider must be used to get the user's full name.